Contractual Dispute Resolution in Construction Contracts

 Rights to information

 Access to information is also important to the contractor because the contractor is often reliant on the client providing information, approvals, instructions and decisions – and in a timely manner.
 The Joint Contracts Tribunal (JCT) Design and Build Contract, 2016 edition (the JCT 2016), for example, contains an obligation that, where consent or approval is required, it shall not be unreasonably delayed or withheld (Sub-Clause 1.10).
 It also provides that the employer shall provide contract documents (which includes the employer’s requirements) and pre-construction information ‘immediately after the execution of the Contract’ (Sub-Clause 2.7).
-It is not unusual for non-standard construction contracts, or amended standard form contracts, to omit such a provision and this frequently leads to disputes over whether such an obligation is implied in the contract or whether an ‘entire agreement’ clause limits the parties’ rights to those express terms contained in the contract.
+It is not unusual for non-standard construction contracts, or amended standard form contracts, to omit such a provision and this frequently leads to disputes about whether such an obligation is implied in the contract or whether an ‘entire agreement’ clause limits the parties’ rights to those express terms contained in the contract.

 Audit provisions prescribe how often the employer is allowed to audit, the documentation the contractor is required to retain, and how long those records must be kept and made available to the employer.
 These provisions are generally aimed at financial records being kept in accordance with ‘accounting practice’ and often appear in projects that are supported by lenders.